 Will I Need a Breast Lift with Implants?

 In some cases, individuals who would like to add volume to the breasts in addition to diminishing the appearance of sagginess may wish to combine breast lift surgery with breast augmentation.
 Breast lifts with implants simultaneously lift and reposition the breasts while adding breast implants to enhance volume, fullness, and shape.
 Once Dr. Parva has examined you during the consultation and talked with you about your goals, he can help you determine whether a breast lift alone or a breast lift with implants will provide you with the results you are hoping to achieve.

 How Much Does a Breast Lift Cost?

-Breast lift costs can vary depending on the extent of the surgery but can range from $8,500-$10,500.
-If breast implants are also placed, that will increase the overall cost to approximately $11,000-$13,500.
+Breast lift costs can vary depending on the extent of the surgery.
+If breast implants are also placed, that will increase the overall cost.
 Since breast lift surgery is typically considered an elective cosmetic procedure, this treatment is not often covered by medical insurance policies.
 With that in mind, our practice accepts a full range of convenient payment methods and will be happy to talk with you about options that are most suitable for your budget.

 Will I Be Able to Breastfeed After Breast Lift Surgery?